IsaacSchemm/Crowmask/README.md

 to port [ActivityPub Starter Kit](https://github.com/jakelazaroff/activitypub-starter-kit) to .NET, but was quickly modified to support the strongly typed nature of .NET and the specificity of this app.
-Still, having a simple, working ActivityPub implementation in a language I was able to understand (if not compile) was incredibly helpful.
+Still, having a simple, working ActivityPub implementation in a language I was able to understand (if not compile) was incredibly helpful, as was running a [microblog.pub](`https://docs.microblog.pub/`) instance and being able to see the logs.

 Example `local.settings.json`: